 4. Bring Your Dog to Work

 Pet-friendly workplaces are becoming increasingly common as business leaders begin to discover the value of bringing pets to work.
 The benefits are two-fold.
 First and foremost, a mutual love of animals fosters a sense of community among coworkers.
+Who wouldn’t benefit from having a pet around to improve managing leadership stress?

 Secondly according to the American Kennel Club, because dogs must be walked several times a day, it provides workers (and leaders) with the opportunity to step outside for a few moments of fresh air and the chance to clear their heads.